cloudfoundry-community/loki-boshrelease/README.md

 ## Prospects
 It's planned to ship the release to the community, and I'm currently in discussion with the community to create a public available bosh.io version.

+## TODO

+- [ ] Patch the used versions automatically and upload it via Github actions to the release.
+- [ ] Add the GRPC documentation

 ## Prerequisites

 Assuming you've installed `BOSH CLI` and have a running BOSH Director.